aquental/get-idl/README.md

     generate_local_idl(program_address, cluster)?;
 ```

-Will generate a local file (_ADcaide4vBtKuyZQqdU689YqEGZMCmS4tL35bdTv9wJa.json_) if successful.
+Downloads the IDL for the given program on the given cluster and saves it to a local file named `<program_address>.json`.